 It is clinically characterised by many features including

 The second trimester scan is a routine ultrasound examination in many countries that is primarily used to assess fetal anatomy and detect the presence of any fetal anomalies.

 The second trimester extends from 13 weeks and 0 days to 27 weeks and 6 days of gestation although the majority of thes...

-Semilobar holoprosencephaly is a subtype of holoprosencephaly (HPE) characterised by an incomplete forebrain division.
+Semilobar holoprosencephaly is a subtype of holoprosencephaly characterised by incomplete forebrain division.
 It is intermediate in severity, being worse than lobar holoprosencephaly and better than alobar holoprosencephaly.

-Shortened fetal humerus is a morphological description and is usually defined when the humeral length falls below the 5th percentile or less than 0.9 predicted by the bipareital diameter (BPD).
+Shortened fetal humerus is a morphological description and is usually defined when the humeral length falls below the 5th percentile or less than 0.9 as predicted by the biparietal diameter (BPD).
 It can occur in isolation or in association with a number of other anomalies.

-Shortened fetal long bones (SFLB) can involve either the upper limb and / or the lower limb.
-It is borad descriptive entity which can include
+Shortened fetal long bones (SFLB) can involve either the upper limb and/or the lower limb.
+It is a broad descriptive entity which can include

 short fetal femur